pburtchaell/react-notification/docs/guides/styles.md

 This function is used to dynamically set the style of each notification in the stack.
-The default function adds the `bottom` style property to correctly position of the notification in a stack.
+The default function adds the `bottom` style property to correctly position the notification in a stack.

 ```js
 function defaultStyleFactory(index, style, notification) {